nus-cs2113-AY2425S1/tp/docs/team/chewycj.md

 ![Class diagram for Commands](../images/CommandClass.png)

 ### Implementation Section
 I wrote an overview for the FilterCourses and DeleteCourses commands, as well as how the features are implemented, and why they were implemented that way.

 #### UML diagrams
+* Command package class diagrams
 * Filter Courses Sequence Diagram
 * Delete Courses Sequence Diagram

 ## 5. Contributions to team-based tasks
 * Set up the GitHub team organisation, tP repository, and issue tracker, while discussing with the team through a call.
+* Provided the idea of a CLI application to help with Student Exchange Programme planning
 * Added the database as a resource to Java in order to package it with the JAR.
 * Creation of the `constants` package, for the use of named constants in our team code.
 * Maintained the issue tracker alongside the team.